Analysis | The GOP has no clue what to do about Marjorie Taylor Greene

 “Just like.”

 (There are myriad problems with the comparisons, even apart from the fact the whole death-camp thing.
 First, the “logo” Greene described was for vaccinated employees of a Tennessee supermarket chain, rather than for supposedly second-class citizens.
 Second, displaying one’s vaccination status is very much a choice rather than something you are forced to do to.
-Third, getting vaccinated is also a choice, unlike one’s heritage, and things like schools have long required certain types of vaccinations.
+Third, getting vaccinated is also a choice, unlike one’s heritage, and institutions such as schools have long required certain types of vaccinations.
 But let’s set all that aside.)

 This finally spurred a more-direct response from GOP leaders.
 House Minority Leader Kevin McCarthy (R-Calif.) responded directly to Greene’s tweet, saying, “Marjorie is wrong, and her intentional decision to compare the horrors of the Holocaust with wearing masks is appalling.”
-A spokesperson for the No. 2 House Republican, Rep. Steve Scalise (R-La.), said Scalise “does not agree with these comments and condemns these comparisons to the Holocaust.”
+A spokesperson for Minority Whip Steve Scalise (R-La.), said Scalise “does not agree with these comments and condemns these comparisons to the Holocaust.”
 Senate Minority Leader Mitch McConnell (R-Ky.) called it “an outrageous and reprehensible comment.”

 The pushback from the highest ranks of GOP leadership was more significant than in previous such imbroglios.